 Business Insider states the following tips for managing financial risk in business risk management:

-1- Invest in insurance: Insurance is meant to protect your business from potential losses that you can’t afford to replace.
+1- Carry Insurance: Insurance is meant to protect your business from potential losses that you can’t afford to replace.

-3- Value diversity: Although investing in different businesses won’t ensure a financial safety plan, it will reduce the risk of complete financial failure.
+3- Invest with diversity: Although investing in different businesses won’t ensure a financial safety plan, it will reduce the risk of complete financial failure.

-5- Know the right time to exit an investment: You can always control how much you ultimately lose from an investment.
+5- Know the right time to bail on an investment: If you’re smart, you can always control how much you ultimately lose from an investment.

 6- Stay healthy: The cheapest health insurance is gained by staying physically fit.
-You can vastly minimise your risk of disease by simply exercising and having a healthy diet.
+You can vastly minimize your risk of disease by simply exercising and having a healthy diet.

 7- Read the fine print: Whenever you’re reviewing a contract, make sure you read the fine print; as it usually contains information that gives the other party an advantage in case of a conflict.